aracelivaldovinos/react-farmers-market/README.md

 ## Description
-_A website that displays AO Farmers Maket dates, times and avaialable produce to practice building a React applicatin and React Hooks._
+_A website that displays AO Farmers Maket dates, times and avaialable produce to practice building a React applicatin with React Hooks._

 ## Setup/Installation Requirements